Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/contributing/contributing_process.rst

 - You may be asked to provide further details or make additional changes.
 - You can discuss further with code owner(s) and maintainer(s) directly via `TF-M mailing list <mailing_list_>`_ if necessary.
+- If multiple patches are linked in a chain then code owners and maintainers should review and merge individual patches when they are ready, rather than waiting for the entire chain to be reviewed.
+If multiple patches are intended to be merged together then authors shall use topics or explicitly mention that in the commit message.
 - Click ``Allow-CI +1`` button on Gerrit page to run CI to validate your patch.
   Your patch shall pass CI successfully before being merged.
 Code owner(s) and maintainer(s) may ask for additional test.